 I’m not really sure whether that word is used in this context but it hits the core.
 To dive in.
 Tad Williams lets me dive into the world of Osten Ard.
 To take a reader into the middle of the storie’s world is the highest art of writing.
 Tolkien did it neraly always, Martin mostly.
 Tad Williams did never fail to draw into his worlds.

-Style of writing:5 out of 5 stars (5 / 5)
+Style of writing: | (5 / 5) |

-Reading fun:5 out of 5 stars (5 / 5)
+Reading fun: | (5 / 5) |